Nemory — Privacy Policy

 When you use AI features (AI comments, analysis, chat, “ask anything”):

-- Your device selects the current entry and, if needed, similar/related entries from the local encrypted database.
+- your device selects the current entry and, if needed, similar/related entries from the local encrypted database.

-- A context (prompt) is built locally from these entries and user-specific memory.
+- a context (prompt) is built locally from these entries and user-specific memory.

-- This context is sent to our backend and then forwarded to one or more third-party AI providers to generate a response.
+- this context is sent to our backend and then forwarded to one or more third-party AI providers to generate a response.

-- We do not send payment tokens, subscription identifiers, or your email / Google ID as part of the AI prompt.
+- we do not send payment tokens, subscription identifiers, or your email / Google ID as part of the AI prompt.

-- Where possible, we configure AI providers not to use submitted content for training their models beyond providing the service.
+- where possible, we configure AI providers not to use submitted content for training their models beyond providing the service.

 We may store limited technical metadata about AI requests (e.g. timestamps, token counts, error codes) for billing, abuse prevention, and diagnostics.